z2-2z/dragonfly/evaluation/README.md

 ### Test run 2
 Added crossover mutators and packet generator to dragonfly fuzzer but only covered 22 more lines.
 Still unable to synthesize login sequence.

+### Test run 3
+Changed mutation distribution.
+It still couldn't synthesize a login sequence but the coverage plateau was reached faster than before.